Pearson Chi-squared Conditional Randomization Test: Pearson Chi-squared randomization (PCR) test

 It is worth noting that the above assumption, which is used to transform the conditional independence testing problem into a multinomial uniformity testing problem, is indeed a weak assumption.
 It is used to avoid ties when ranking the scores, and alternatively one can use a random tie-breaking decision rule and remove this assumption.

 In the next theorem, we show that by using $\th_{L,\alpha}^{\mathsf{asym}}$ in the decision rule \eqref{eq:decision rule} asymptotic control on type I error is guaranteed.
-It is an immediate consequence of characterizing the asymptotic distribution of $U_{n,L}$ statistic in Algorithm \ref{algorithm: model-xz}.
-Furthermore, we show that deploying the rejection threshold $\th_{L,\alpha}^{\mathsf{finite}}$ results in finite-sample control on the type I error. \begin{thm} Under the null hypothesis \eqref{eq: CI hypothesis} and Assumption \eqref{assum: mu_mapping} , the statistic $U_{n,L}$ constructed in Algorithm \ref{algorithm: model-xz} will converge to $\chi^2$ distribution with $L-1$ degrees of freedom, for $L\ge 2$:
+It is an immediate consequence of characterizing the asymptotic distribution of $U_{\myg,L}$ statistic in Algorithm \ref{algorithm: model-xz}.
+Furthermore, we show that deploying the rejection threshold $\th_{L,\alpha}^{\mathsf{finite}}$ results in finite-sample control on the type I error. \begin{thm} Under the null hypothesis \eqref{eq: CI hypothesis} and Assumption \eqref{assum: mu_mapping} , the statistic $U_{\myg,L}$ constructed in Algorithm \ref{algorithm: model-xz} {{converges uniformly to the $\chi^2$ distribution with $L-1$ degrees of freedom, for $L\ge 2$.
+Concretely, let $V\sim \chi^2_{L-1}$.
+Then,